Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-1.md

 We built a very simple blockchain prototype: it's just an array of blocks, with each block having a connection to the previous one.
 The actual blockchain is much more complex though.
 In our blockchain adding new blocks is easy and fast, but in real blockchain adding new blocks requires some work: one has to perform some heavy computations before getting a permission to add block (this mechanism is called Proof-of-Work).
 Also, blockchain is a distributed database that has no single decision maker.
 Thus, a new block must be confirmed and approved by other participants of the network (this mechanism is called consensus).
 And there're no transactions in our blockchain yet!

-In future articles we'll cover each of these features!
+In future articles we'll cover each of these features.

 ---